pelayoarbues/quartz/content/notes/literature-notes/Articles/How to Go Get Your Next Job in Tech.md

 ---
 author: [[Ian McAllister]]
-title: 'How to Go Get Your Next Job in Tech'
+title: ''How to Go Get Your Next Job in Tech''
 tags:
 - articles
 - literature-note